Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 Details of rod-slot collision in the slot's frame

 Illustration 3: Rod as seen in frame B close to touchdown.
-The rod’s symmetry axis shows an inclination angle with the slot.
+The rod shows an inclination angle with the xB-axis and the slot.
 Velocity vectors and coordinates for the rod’s right edge crossing line yB = 0 clearly indicate a collision.

 We recognize our angle Ψ again, for which we had found the following equation in the previous 3rd post: